Harvard-CS145/final_project/LoadBalancing.md

 ### Grading

-Since this is a final project, we set the total score as 90.
-You are encouraged to explore additional features to get additional scores.
+You are encouraged to explore additional features to earn extra points.
+Please note that since this is a final project, your final score (including extra credits) will be multiplied by 0.9.

 - 30: For your description of how your load balancing system works in `report.md` and the extra credit.
 - 20: routing controller code
     - criteria: `pingall` should run smoothly, packets to VIP should be routed to `h1` and `h2` and split evenly among the two
 - 20: load balancing code.
     - criteria: sniff packets destined to the VIP, encapsulate packets with IPinIP, route packets based on a hash of the 5 tuple
-- 20: host agent code/functionality of the whole system.
+- 30: host agent code/functionality of the whole system.
-    - criteria: sniff packets destined for the server, decapsulate IPinIP packets, forward onto the server, wget succeeds
+    - criteria: sniff packets destined for the server, decapsulate IPinIP packets, forward onto the server, wget succeeds.
-- 10 or more: Extra credits
+- 10: Extra credits
 - Deductions based on late policies

 ## Survey